SYL-322/research_copilot/README.md

 - **Digest workflow**: recent-paper search over topics -> metadata triage -> daily digest.

 It is best thought of as a local research workbench, not as an autonomous research agent.

+It is also intentionally a vibe coding workbench: fast iteration, small local tools, inspectable files, and direct CLI workflows matter more than framework purity.

 <a id="key-components"></a>
 ## Key Components